 He followed the trail of the missing Z-Lotz until he came upon a creek.
 He could see that the one they tracked had stopped here for a drink but then continued onward back toward the camp — or — what had Cat Eyes called it?
 A city.
 Toward the city of the Z-Lotz.
 Perhaps as Eagle Eyes had suggested, it wasn’t really their city but one that they had found or won over with fighting.
 Perhaps they would learn more when they arrived at that city.

-Shadow Walker went back to the cleaning intending to offer to help Eagle Eyes down, but when he arrived, she was already on the ground.
+Shadow Walker went back to the clearing intending to offer to help Eagle Eyes down, but when he arrived, she was already on the ground.
 He gestured toward the nearby creek.
 “He went to the creek and got a drink, but didn’t bring any back for his sick companions.
 I did though.
 I didn’t bring any for you, but I think we will need to pass by the creek to follow the trail.
 And you?”

 Eagle Eyes said, “I saw an indentation path in the grass beyond the creek.
 I don’t think we are far behind him.
 They must have been slowed down by the illness.
 I saw something very strange though.
 In that direction, there is a broad area with no bushes, grass, or trees.
 It is like a desert.
 But… not sandy really.
 I am not sure, but it looks shiny and dead and … disordered … and … evil.
 I am glad we don’t have to go in that direction.”